Joint Venture Agreement: How to Write (52 Free Templates)

 Joint Venture Agreement (What to Include)

-A joint venture agreement is a signed contract defining the terms of the business relationship between two or more entities that are setting up a joint venture.
+It is a signed contract defining the terms of the business relationship between two or more entities that are setting up a venture.
 A co-venture can kick off with just a gentleman’s agreement between all parties.
 However, that always leads to misunderstandings and broken promises.

-A joint venture agreement is also known as a: consortium agreement, co-operative agreement, co-venture agreement, joint undertaking, JV agreement, or strategic alliance.
+It is also known as a: consortium agreement, co-operative agreement, co-venture agreement, joint undertaking, JV agreement, or strategic alliance.
 It covers all the details guiding the newly formed business arrangement.
-It usually includes:

 • Parties or co-venturers: The agreement should clearly outline all the parties involved in establishing the new venture.